parttimenerd/local-android-ai/README.md

 - [ ] update phone app to use tokens and all to download gemma model directly
 - [ ] test cluster without a computer, just two phones
 - [ ] write blog post

+## Log

+5.8.2025
+- worked on properly setting up the agent